yglukhov/nimpy/README.md

 Native language integration with Python has never been easier!

-## Implementing python module in nim
+## Implementing a Python Module in Nim
 ```nim
 # mymodule.nim - file name should match the module name you're going to import from python
 import nimpy